dimven/SpringNodes/README.md

 ### CHANGE LOG
 ------
+### 204.1.0 220720
+- New nodes:
+    - List.MaxIndex same as the List.MinIndex.
+    - tkMesh.ByPolygon tessellates a closed polycuve into a mesh using an ear-clipping algorithm.
+Works best with XY polygons.
+    - tkMesh.DifferentiateDisplay same as the eqivalent geometry node.
+- Quads.ByPointMatrix was converted to python for performance reasons.
+- WatchDialog was tweaked to work with dictionaries.

 #### 203.2.0 090320
 - New nodes:
     - Application.OpenViews lists all the views currently open in the Revit UI.